GamesCreed

 The Future Of Esports On PlayStation

 Despite no longer being a PS4 staple, the professional Call of Duty League (CDL) still requires players to use league-sanctioned controllers.
-While it isn’t nearly the same size as League of Legends or CS:GO, for example, it is an established force in the industry that will remain so for many years.
+While it isn’t nearly as large as League of Legends or CS: GO, for example, it is an established force in the industry that will likely remain so for many years.

 The impending launch of EA’s new EA Sports franchise also promises plenty of shake-ups in how the company organizes its professional scene.
 EA has spoken at length about its vision of helping nurture its competitive circuits.

-Now that it is free of partnerships with governing bodies such as Fifa, could we see an expanded and more accessible pro sports simulator scene on PlayStation?
+Now that it is free of partnerships with governing bodies such as FIFA, could we see an expanded and more accessible pro sports simulator scene on PlayStation?
 Either way, the future of PlayStation in both the Esports and wider gaming community still looks to be going strong for the years ahead!

 TAGGED:eSportsPlayStation Esports